holmdk/holmdk.github.io/_posts/2018-01-01-deep_learning_small_data.md

 ## Temperature calibration

-probabilistic error and miscalibration worsen even as classification error is reduced.

-One key observation when training neural networks classifiers using cross entropy is that

 One strange phenomenom of training neural network classifiers is that cross entropy error tends to increase even as classification error is reduced.
 This seems counterintuitive, but is simply due to models becoming overconfident in their predictions (Guo et al., 2017).
 We can use something called temperature scaling, which rectifies this overconfidence by calibrating the cross entropy estimates on a small held-out dataset.
 This yields more generalizeable and well-behaved results compared to classical cross-entropy, especially relevant for overparameterized neural networks.
 As a rough analogy, you can think of this as providing less "false negatives" regarding the number of overfitting cases.